 Assignments There will be assignments every few weeks.
 As these assignments are intended largely as educational experiences, I will be happy to give help with both mathematical and programming problems.
 What is more, I expect some exercises to be challenging enough that they need to be discussed in class, so you definitely should start work on them at least a week in advance!
+Graduate students will answer some additional questions on assignments.

 Tests There will be two mid-semester exams with an in-class part and a take-home part, and a final exam at Saturday April 25 from 7:30 to 10:30 pm.
+Graduate students will answer some additional questions on the tests.

 Projects Computer based work will be done mostly in several projects rather than numerous shorter tasks.
+Projects will have some additional requirements for graduate students.